viboverse/functional-programming-jamk/materials/09-keyword-list-and-map.md

 * Keys are ordered, as specified by the developer.
 * Keys can be given more than once.

-For example, the [Ecto library](https://github.com/elixir-lang/ecto) makes use of these features to provide an elegant DSL for writing database queries:

-    query = from w in Weather,
-        where: w.prcp > 0,
-        where: w.temp < 20,
-        select: w

-These characteristics are what prompted keyword lists to be the default mechanism for passing options to functions in Elixir.
-In previous lesson we discussed the if/2 macro, we mentioned that the following syntax is supported:

-    iex> if false, do: :this, else: :that
-    :that

-The do: and else: pairs form a keyword list.
-In fact, the call above is equivalent to:

-    iex> if(false, [do: :this, else: :that])
-    :that

-Which, as we have seen above, is the same as:

-    iex> if(false, [{:do, :this}, {:else, :that}])
-    :that

-In general, when the keyword list is the last argument of a function, the square brackets are optional.

 Although we can pattern match on keyword lists, it is rarely done in practice since pattern matching on lists requires the number of items and their order to match:

     iex> [a: a] = [a: 1]